 4.3.1 Description and Priority

-This high priority system feature allows a user to challenge the computer to a game of chess using the FAC software.
+This high priority system feature shall allow a user to challenge the computer to a game of chess using the FAC software.
 Each player will take turns, making GM’s using their available GP’s.
 This game mode ends when a stalemate or checkmate is reached.
 Please refer to Glossary for definitions of the terms stalemate and checkmate.
 The benefit of implementing this feature is 9, the penalty for not implementing is 9, the cost of implementation is 8, while the risk of implementation is 8.

 4.3.2 Stimulus/Response Sequences